nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Listing all events : `listevent`

+Prints all the existing events in the address book.

+Format: `listevent`

+* Does not require any additional user arguments.
+* Follow strictly to the command `listevent`.

+Examples:
+* `listevent` usually used prior to deleting an event to check the `EVENTINDEX` of each event.

 ### Deleting an event : `delevent`

 Deletes the specified event from the event list and deletes all occurences of the event tied to persons in the address book, if any.